 Pumpkin Days takes place at the Wheeler Historic Farm.
-You'll find pumpkins, animals, a hay maze, and wagon rides.
-The dates for 2021 are September 24-October 31.
+You’ll find pumpkins, animals, a hay maze, and wagon rides.
+The dates for 2022 are September 23-October 31.

 23. Sleepy Hollow Wagon Ride

 The Sleepy Hollow Wagon Ride is in Springville, but it used to be in Midway.
 Ride in a wagon while listening to the Legend of Sleepy Hollow.
 Kids 3 and under are free.

 24. Thanksgiving Point Scarecrow Festival

 25. Halloween Cruise on the Provo River

 For the Halloween Cruise, you go for a ride on a boat down the Provo River while listening to stories and looking at pumpkins.
 It costs $9 per person and $1 for kids 2 and under.

 26. Dia De Los Muertos at Thanksgiving Point

 27. Drive the Nebo Loop

-We did this for the first time recently and loved it!
+We did this for the first time a few years ago and loved it!
 We went mid- September and the fall colors were already beautiful.
 We started on the Payson side and drove to Nephi.
-We stopped at Devil's Kitchen aka Mini Bryce Canyon.
+We stopped at Devil’s Kitchen aka Mini Bryce Canyon.
 It has parking, restrooms, and a short paved trail to the lookout.

 28. Wilkerson Farm in Orem

-Wilkerson Farm opens September 10th for the 2021 season.
+Wilkerson Farm usually opens in the middle of September.
 It costs $12.50 per person, but age 4 and under are free.
-There's a big corn maze, rides, a hayride, a mini maze, slides, and more.
-It's in Orem.
+There’s a big corn maze, rides, a hayride, a mini maze, slides, and more.
+It’s in Orem.

 29. Pumpkin Train Heber Valley Railroad